Undivided Resources

 What to request from the district before the meeting

-• Notify the team you want to record the IEP meeting!
+• Notify the team if you want to record the IEP meeting!
 In California, you have the right to audio record your meeting.
 Inform the team at least 24 hours in advance in order to record!

 • Ask for a progress report, draft goals, and/or the draft IEP.
 Please note that a lot of districts don’t provide drafts, and they are not required to do so.
 Carey explains more in this clip: